All times are Eastern Daylight Savings Time

 Hartline Literary Agency

-Jim’s clients include both veteran and debut authors and represents a mix of non-fiction and fiction clients.
-He serves both Christian and general markets.
-He is the 2018 ACFW Agent of the Year.
+Jim Hart is a literary agent with Hartline Literary Agency.
+He works with both veteran and debut authors and represents a mix of non-fiction and fiction clients.
+Jim serves both the Christian and general markets.

-Jim is aso a singer/songwriter/worship leader and has been involved in youth and music ministry for several decades.
-He is credentialed with the Assemblies of God.
+Jim is also a singer/songwriter/worship leader and has been involved in youth and music ministry for several decades.
+He is a credentialed minister with the Assemblies of God.

 2E – Nonfiction Proposals that Pop (Thursday, 2:45-3:45)